radixsh/ecs-170-project/README.md

 *CustomLossFunction()*: Deals with both categorical data (distribution family) and numerical data (mean and standard deviation).

-*CustomLossFunction() notes*: In the loss function, we call `softmax()` on each one-hot guess individually to convert it into what looks like a probability measure.
-This gets the loss function working.
-However, since this post-processing is happening only in the loss function and not in the model itself, if we ever want to directly read the outputs of the model, then we have to also call `softmax()` there too.

-We tried doing `softmax()` in `train.py`, but PyTorch said it couldn't figure out what the loss function's `backward()` should be.
-(For context, the gradient function `backward()` (which is the partial derivative wrt output), is usually calculated automatically.)
-We may try to put this `softmax()` thing at the end of the model itself, perhaps as some sort of pseudo–activation function processing the model's output layer.

 ### `build_model.py`
 Defines neural network architecture.
 Uses custom multitask layer defined in